ncomputers/vms26/docs/troubleshooter.md

 4. Detector warm‑up to establish initial latency.
 5. A five‑second end‑to‑end pipeline dry‑run.

+Each stage runs with an independent ten‑second timeout and emits a JSON log line describing the stage, status and duration in milliseconds.
+Any failure or timeout stops subsequent stages to avoid interfering with live pipelines.

 Endpoints:

 - `GET /troubleshooter/start?camera_id=1` launches the runner and returns a